styxlab/gatsby-theme-try-ghost/packages/gatsby-plugin-ghost-images/README.md

-# gatsby-rehype-ghost-links
+# gatsby-plugin-ghost-images

-Rewrites absolute links to relative links coming from a Ghost CMS.
+Downloads images from Ghost CMS so they can be automatically processed with Gatsby image tools.

 ## Install

-`yarn add gatsby-transformer-rehype gatsby-rehype-ghost-links`
+`yarn add gatsby-plugin-ghost-images `

 ## How to use